adolenc/adolenc.github.io/articles/20240510-mc-timetable/index.md

 yet.
 More than 500 people from all over the world came together to listen to interesting lectures, network, play football, drink beer, and just have fun in general.
-The conference hosted 70 lectures ranging across a wide variety of topics from the measurement & test industries, from general data acquisition and analysis, sensors, buses, loggers, power, structural dynamics, to automotive and aerospace testing, and more.
+The conference hosted 70 lectures ranging across a wide variety of topics in the measurement & test industries, from general data acquisition and analysis, sensors, buses, loggers, power, structural & rotational dynamics, to automotive and aerospace testing, and more.

 With so many topics it is very hard to be an expert in all of them.
-That is why when attendees register for the conference, we give the attendees a magic wand that they can use to make a selection of lectures they are particularly interested in.
-We then take these wishes into account when generating the timetables, so the attendees get to listen to most of the material of their interest.
+That is why when attendees register for the conference, we give them a magic wand that they can use to make a selection of lectures they are particularly interested in.
+We then take these wishes into account when generating the timetables, so the attendees get to listen to material that they find interesting.

 This is great for the attendees, but it also means generating timetables is not really a trivial effort.
 A decade ago when the conference was much much smaller such